jlcloudtea/AWS-FS-Practice/README.md

 Target: Fix the web access to the Web server

-Download the script and run in bash envoriment.
+Download the script and run in AWS Sandbox envoriment.

 git clone https://github.com/jlcloudtea/AWS-FS-Practice Prac